 8. Supplemental Learning

 The Supplemental Learning model provides a supplementing learning experience to the learners.
-The critical learning objectives are achieved in one place while another platform acts as a supplement to the learning.
+The lessons achieve critical learning objectives in one place, while another platform acts as a supplement to the learning.
 For instance, students either attend a face-to-face learning class while online learning works as a supplement to it or vice-versa.

 Advantages and Disadvantages